Pituitary apoplexy is the death of an area of tissue in the pituitary gland.

-Pituitary infarction is most commonly caused by bleeding due to a noncancerous tumor of the pituitary.
-When this bleeding occurs in a woman during or right after childbirth, it is called Sheehan syndrome.
+Pituitary apoplexy is commonly caused by bleeding inside a noncancerous tumor of the pituitary.
+When pituitary bleeding occurs in a woman during or right after childbirth, it is called Sheehan syndrome.

-Pituitary infarction usually has a short period of symptoms (acute), but it can be life-threatening.
+Pituitary apoplexy usually has a short period of symptoms (acute), which can be life-threatening.
+Symptoms usually include:

 Less commonly, pituitary dysfunction may appear more slowly.
 In Sheehan syndrome, for example, the first symptom may be a failure to produce milk caused by a lack of the hormone prolactin.